ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-axway-cli.md

 linkTitle: Deploy your agents
 weight: 160
 date: 2020-12-0
-description: Use the Axway CLI to deploy Axway Istio agents.
+description: Use the Axway CLI to deploy Amplify Istio Agents.
 ---

 ## Before you begin